jaronoff97/blog/_posts/2017-01-05-Learning-R-Part-2.md

 ![qplot-4](http://jaronoff.com/assets/img/qplot/qplot-4.png)

 Finally, I learned a new part of the sample function, now I can assign probabilities.
 Okay so that completes chapter 2.
 Pretty uneventful, but I got to learn more about packages, probabilites, and graphs.
 Though I'm not enjoying R's type system, it's good that it has a bunch of useful built in features.
+In the next part I'm going to be designing a deck of cards that can be dealt, shuffled, and used.